 These DIY hanging planters cost me $10.00 each and an afternoon in the sun.

-I have no problem paying for craftsmanship, better wood (if I can find it) or even expensive shipping if I want something.
-But when I know I can crank out something that looks similar for less than half the price; you better believe I am going to bring out the big saws to get it done.
+I have no problem paying for craftsmanship, better wood (if I can find it), or even expensive shipping if I want something.
+But when I know I can crank something that looks similar for less than half the price, you better believe I will bring out the big saws to get it done.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.~

 Supplies Required – This list will make two planters.

 - One pine board 24x48x3/4 inch.
 I found mine at home depot in the aisle with the pine project boards- this board will make two planters.

 - 6mm cording – I found mine at Michael’s in the jewelry aisle, but you can find Macrame Cord 6mm also on Amazon.
 I used a coupon at Michaels and bought 100 feet for $5.00.

 - Stain – I used Minwax, an Early American Stain

 - Drop cloth